History of equity and trusts: Tipping point: The Earl of Oxford's case

-Tension between the two jurisdictions would reach an extreme, however, during the Chancellorship of Lord Ellesmere, who was appointed as Chancellor in 1596.
+Tension between the two jurisdictions would reach an extreme, during the Chancellorship of Lord Ellesmere, who was appointed as Chancellor in 1596.
 Despite the fact that Ellesmere had been an 'able common lawyer by training', he, alongside his Master of the Rolls, the civilian, Sir Julius Caesar (appointed in 1614), began to increasingly antagonise the Common Law judges.
 They began to allow cases to be heard in Chancery after judgment had been given by a Common Law judge.

 This practice of reopening cases was plainly illegal.
 It was contrary to both a 1597 decision of all the Common Law judges sitting in Exchequer Chamber and to a statute from the reign of Henry IV.
 Thus, Edward Coke, then Chief Justice of the King's Bench (appointed 1613), began releasing, through writs of habeas corpus those that Ellesmere had committed to prison for contempt of Court for enforcing their common law judgements.
 In Coke's orthodox view, plaintiffs should seek equitable remedies only before judgement was entered at common law.

 The matter came to a head with the Earl of Oxford's case.
-The Robert de Vere, 19th Earl, had sued the College in Chancery claiming freehold title to some lands.
+The Robert de Vere, 19th Earl, had sued the college in Chancery claiming freehold title to some lands.
 The same title had already been determined by a Common Law court in a previous case and so the Master of Magdalene College, Cambridge, a man called Gooch, was imprisoned by the Lord Chancellor for refusing to answer to the proceedings in Chancery.
 Gooch thus brought a habeas corpus.
 Coke, controversially, was of the view that "the court of King's Bench is the school of the law and ought to correct the abuses of other courts".
 This included the Court of Chancery and sought to place his court above that of Ellesmere.
 This was the end of the Earl's case.
 Nonetheless, the two jurisdictions, Chancery and Common Law were now in direct conflict, as they ordered the imprisonment and subsequent release of defendants for following each other's orders.